dahea-moon/TIL-SSAFY/02_Web/HTML.md

 ## 4. HTML

-* HTML: Hyper Text Transfer Protool
+* HTML: Hyper Text Markup Layout

 * HTML is used to create the structure and content of a webpage.